 When to make an offer below the asking price

-The asking price does not always reflect a property's value.
-Agents sometimes over-value properties, and vendors sometimes choose to start with a high asking price if they're not in a hurry to move on the offchance someone will pay it.
+Sellers will often start with a high asking price if they're not in a hurry to move on the offchance someone will pay it.

 It can be worth offering below the asking price if you know: